Arcade Comics

-Arcade Comics is an independent comic book company founded by former Image Comics mainstay Rob Liefeld and Jimmy Jay of "Jay Company Comics".
-This is Liefeld's 4th publishing label after Extreme Studios, Maximum Press and Awesome Comics.
-The company kicked off in 2003 with its first comic Youngblood: Genesis which was released at the San Diego Comic-Con International, 2003.
+Arcade Comics was a short-lived independent comic book company founded by former Image Comics mainstay Rob Liefeld and Jimmy Jay of Jay Company Comics.
+This is Liefeld's fourth publishing label after Extreme Studios, Maximum Press and Awesome Comics.

+The company kicked off in 2003 with its first comic Youngblood: Genesis which was released at San Diego Comic-Con in 2003.
 This convention release would mark the start of Arcade's plan to release books on the convention circuit first.
-In theory, this proves that the book is out and saw print as well as allowing time for interest to be drummed up before the eventual Diamond Comics solicitation.
+Nitrogen #1 (2006) was Arcade's last publication.